-Special thanks are extended to all the faculty members and former students who have used the author's materials and provided valuable suggestions for this new edition.
+The authors greatly appreciate all the faculty members and former students who have used previous editions of this text and provided valuable suggestions for this new edition.
 The numerous accounting firms who have incorporated this text into their staff training programs are also appreciated.